• Home

 What if I jack it without doing this?

 The system may try to re-level under the jack, which is unsafe and can damage the air suspension.
+As one corner rises, the car attempts to compensate, shifting weight on the jack and putting stress on the levelling hardware.

 Does it reset itself?